 Video tutorials are a bit more difficult to produce, just because they require some camera work and editing, but they’re generally more powerful forms of instruction, since users can see exactly what you’re doing.
 Throughout the video, make sure you keep the camera focused on the action, but don’t just go through the steps—take your time narrating everything you’re doing, and clearly so that users can understand.
 In fact, it might be a good idea to include both a video and written version of your tutorial to help audiences with preferences for either one.
 Punished Props has built a successful Youtube brand around video tutorials on how to make realistic-looking costumes, weapons, and armor.

 “What not to do” posts can be fun to write.
 They function as a practical opposite to “best practice posts,” outlining some of the worst choices or strategies you can follow in a given subject.
 For example, in the realm of link building, you might focus on black hat tactics like sneaking links into forum comments or participating in link exchanges and other schemes.
 Depending on the severity of the consequences in your particular field, you could turn this into a cautionary tale, or make it humorous.
 Either one can be made more powerful with the inclusion of specific examples.

 14. Mistake analysis.

 Mistake analysis posts are similar to “what not to do,” except rather than outlining general “worst practices,” they delve into one specific error in an attempt to figure out what went wrong.
-For example, if you’re a marketing agency, you might have a client whose ROI plummeted before they met you; your mistake analysis post could explain how you went about figuring out the root cause, as well as the steps you took to correct it.
+For example, if you’re a marketing agency, you might have a client whose design-driven ROI plummeted before they met you; your mistake analysis post could explain how you went about figuring out the root cause, as well as the steps you took to correct it.
 In this way, mistake analysis posts can serve as both “what not to do” pieces and helpful tutorials.

 15. Myth dispelling.